BenKnox9/etude2-syllableSlam/README.md

 also actually words from the dictionary, which would mean they wouldn't change as much, it was alright to use a hashmap with slightly more repetition than necessary.

-Another idea we had was to use the already split syllable words e.g. mhyph_spaces.txt and map that into unique 'keys' for the hashmap, so that for each key in the hashmap, a syllable count is added on.
+Another idea we had was to use the already split syllable words e.g. dataset_space_separated.txt and map that into unique 'keys' for the hashmap, so that for each key in the hashmap, a syllable count is added on.
 This had generated a lot less keys e.g.
 ~20000 unique keys and ran a lot more quickly for generating the hashmap, but was difficult to implement in terms of splitting the word up into those syllables/'unique keys', as they may often overlap/be multiple possible combinations.